cfinnan/syslog-ng-ssb-search-api-from-splunk/README.md

 | ssb logspace=center searchstring="jsmith AND host:myhost.mydomain.com" fromdate=2023-06-30T09:35:00 todate=2023-06-30T10:55:00 server=ssb

-Although the arguments appear to be keyword arguments, they are in fact posistional.
+Although the arguments appear to be keyword arguments, they are in fact positional.
 They are entered using key=value syntax in the following order:

 1. logspace name to search
 2. the search string, which uses the native search syntax of the SSB